 Those term and continuing employees of the university as defined in the collective agreement between the university and CUPE Local 4163 for Components 1 and 2 may elect to become members as provided under the collective agreement.

 For more information about whether you may be eligible for membership in the Staff Pension Plan, please contact the Human Resources Benefits Office.

 The Staff Plan is funded by both the employee and university contributions plus investment returns earned on the contributions.
 The amount of required contributions necessary is determined by the actuary who carries out the plan’s actuarial valuation at least once every three years.

-Current contributions rates (in 2014) are as follows:
+Current contributions rates (2016) are as follows: